MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetactualmodelssectiona.md

 <b>SetupDiGetActualModelsSection</b> determines which <i>TargetOSVersion</i> fields in the <i>manufacturer-identifier</i> entry (supplied by <i>Context</i>) apply to the current platform, if <i>AlternatePlatformInfo</i> is not supplied, or to an alternative platform, if alternative platform information is supplied. <b>SetupDiGetActualModelsSection</b> selects the most appropriate platform based on all the <i>TargetOSVersion</i> fields, appends the <i>TargetOSVersion</i> string to the INF <i>Models</i> section name, and returns the decorated INF <i>Models</i> section name to the caller.
 In a <i>manufacturer-identifier</i> entry, the operating system major version is specified by the <i>OSMajorVersion</i> field and the operating system minor version is specified by the <i>OSMinorVersion</i> field.

-For information about retrieving an <a href="https://msdn.microsoft.com/library/Ff547344(v=VS.85).aspx">INF DDInstall section</a> for a device, see <a href="https://msdn.microsoft.com/ccb5e1a4-e6c3-48e5-ac25-b9b5504a03d7">SetupDiGetActualSectionToInstall</a>.
+For information about retrieving an <a href="devinst.inf_ddinstall_section">INF DDInstall section</a> for a device, see <a href="https://msdn.microsoft.com/ccb5e1a4-e6c3-48e5-ac25-b9b5504a03d7">SetupDiGetActualSectionToInstall</a>.